callmead/Android-CyVID/README.md

 **Required Must-have Stories**

 * User logs in to access their network information
+* User access their dashboard to add nodes
+* Data entry screens required for adding network data
 * User has an analysis screen that shows the current state of their network
-* Data entry screens required for adding network data

 **Optional Nice-to-have Stories**